11 Sep How Data Analytics is Saving the Fashion Industry (2021)

 But that’s just one major issue of traditional analytics.

-Perhaps a bigger issue is the fact that traditional analytics is not “unified.”
+An even bigger issue is the fact that traditional analytics is not “unified.”

-In other words, each department and business unit often uses their own patchwork analytics (either through spreadsheets or BI tools), without easy access to accurate data from other departments.
+In other words, each department and business unit uses their own patchwork analytics (either through spreadsheets or BI tools), without easy access to accurate data from other departments.
 By not Integrating key functions of the business, retailers are left in the position where the left hand doesn’t know what the right hand is doing.

 For instance, many retailers run promotions while lacking integration between promotion and inventory management processes.
 These retailers are therefore unable to account the demand uplift resulting from the promotion.
 They do not know how much inventory they should have on hand to satisfy the uplift generated by the promotion itself.
 This means these retailers will: